Did you know that most people spend ninety percent of their waking and sleeping time indoors?

 It can also detect organic compounds, such as formaldehyde, suspected to be associated with nasal cancer and lung cancer emissions from many household materials.

-By measuring particulate contamination, the Air Pollution Monitor can also help you know when asthma will worsen and when to change your home air filter.
+The Air Pollution Monitor can also help you know when asthma will worsen and when to change your home air filter by measuring particulate contamination.